Islington Central Library: Services

 Loans from the Central Library consistently exceed 10,000 per month.

-In 2024/25, the Central Library was the library with the most active members (5,793), the highest number of visits (118,875) and the most loans per month (11,149).
-On top of lending traditional items like books, the library is also the site of one of Islington's toy libraries, where families can borrow toys for free.
+In 2024/25, the Central Library was the library with the most active members (5,793), the highest number of visits (118,875) and the most loans per month (11,149) in the service.
+The library also hosts one of Islington's toy libraries, where families can borrow toys for free.

 On top of serving as a lending library, the Central Library provides access to over 30 free public computers, free wifi, and printing facilities.

-The library also hosts a wide array of events.
+The library hosts a wide array of events.
 In 2024/25, these included the "Our home" display for Refugee week, a storytelling session with author Chitra Soundar for South Asian Heritage month, and a family art workshop with royal portrait artist Phillip Butah.
 In 2024/25, the Central Library welcomed 12,872 attendees for events – 20% of attendees to all Islington Library events.

 Since 2024, it hosts the Alternative Book Fair.